 The cheese selection is also totally customizable.
 I always try to buy a new cheese that we haven’t had before or that we haven’t had in a while.
 For Valentine’s Day I bought, extra sharp white cheddar, sharp yellow cheddar, intense brie, and triple cream brie.
 In addition, garlic and herb boursin, extra sharp gruyere, and horseradish gouda rounded out the cheese selection.
 The fruit selection was cortland apple, gala apple, red and green grapes, navel orange, and the most gorgeous fresh strawberries!
 In addition, to change it up a bit, I bought one large sirloin steak that we sliced.

-We usually serve a dry white wine with Charcuterie platter.
+We usually serve a dry white wine with Bread and Cheese.
 Pinot Grigio is great, chardonnay is wonderful.
 Since we served it with the steak, I see no reason a nice pinot noir wouldn’t work!
 So easy, no cook, delicious!
 How can you get better than that?